jtourille/i2b2-coref-task1c-converter/README.md

 └── Test-ground-truth-Beth-Partners_111004.tar.gz
 ```

 * Launch the following command to extract, rename, correct and sort data.
+A directory structure will be created under
+`/path/to/data-preparation`.

 ```bash
 $ python main.py PREPARE-DATA \